JakobGray/Databases/README.md

 # CS4750 - Project Introduction
 ## The Gamer????
 Fantasy Facts????
 Quizzie/Quizzy???
+Let's Get Quizzical?

 Our application allows users to play trivia games on many different topics, and is modeled after a popular quiz platform, Sporcle.
 They can create accounts that allow users to keep track of their progress and score points to get on a leaderboard.
 The users have to create a unique username and a password to create their account and play games.
 Regular users cannot create, delete, or edit any quiz questions, but a superuser, aka administrator, have the ability to do so.
 This ensures that the quizzes make sense and is fair for everyone.